 Feeling adventurous?
 Try replacing the tuna with sardines.
 The kids will get a powerful boost of heart-healthy omega-3 fatty acids, and they probably won't even taste the difference!

 This chicken panini recipe is one of my most successful school lunch ideas for the kids.
-Whenever I pack these chicken paninis in my kids lunches, their friends beg them for a taste.
-You wouldn't think kids would like the pesto, but I think there's something about a grilled sandwich that appeals to everyone (and you can always leave off the pesto if your kids object to it).
+Whenever we pack these chicken paninis in our kid's lunches, their friends beg them for a taste.
+You wouldn't think kids would like the pesto, but we think there's something about a grilled sandwich that appeals to everyone (and you can always leave off the pesto if your kids object to it).

 This is one of those versatile kids lunch ideas that works as well for breakfast as it does for lunch.
-I like to make these mini frittatas in mini muffin pans, because the small, bite-sized frittatas seem to really appeal to the kids.
+We like to make these mini frittatas in mini muffin pans because the small, bite-sized frittatas seem to really appeal to the kids.
 But this recipe can be easily adapted to suit your needs.
 If you don't have a mini muffin pan, just make these hand-held frittatas in a standard muffin tin and increase the baking time.
-You can also vary the fillings of these mini frittatas to suit your tastes.Continue to 9 of 10 below.
+You can also vary the fillings of these mini frittatas to suit your tastes.Continue to 5 of 6 below.

-This broccoli soup recipe was the way I introduced broccoli to my oldest child.
+This broccoli soup recipe was the way we introduced broccoli to our own kids.
 Creamy and satisfying, this broccoli soup is one of those hearty school lunches the kids ask for when the weather turns cold.
 And parents will appreciate the fact that this soup gets the kids to eat vegetables.

 What's kids' favorite school lunch?
 Pizza!
 That's why these simple pizza wraps are one of the most popular kids' lunch ideas ever.
 You can send these wraps to school warm, wrapped in foil and an insulated lunch bag, or let them cool and pack them in a regular lunch box with an ice pack, so the kids can eat them cold.
 Either way, kids consistently vote these pizza wraps as one of the best school lunch ideas ever!